RonenGru/LED-Reactive-Face-For-Chatbot/README.md

 **Contributions**
 ---------------

-We welcome contributions to this project!
+I welcome contributions to this project!
 If you'd like to add features or improve the animation, please feel free to fork this repository and submit your changes.

 **License**
 ----------